Common Road Defects That Can Lead To Serious Accidents

 - Unreasonably dangerous intersections

 - Construction site negligence

 Where Your Accident Occurred Can Have an Impact on Your Claim

 Accidents involving road defects can often be more complicated than other types of personal injury cases, especially if they occur on a public road.
 This is due to the fact that under a legal doctrine known as sovereign immunity, a government can only be held liable for injuries to the extent that it has consented to such liability.
 Thankfully for the people of Florida, the legislature has allowed lawsuits against the government and its various agencies, albeit with significant limitations on how long victims have to file a lawsuit and how much victims can recover.
-For this reason, it is critical for victims of accidents involving defects on public roads to consult with a lawyer as soon as possible.
+For this reason, it is critical for victims of accidents involving defects on public roads to consult with a attorney as soon as possible.

-In regard to accidents caused by road defects on private property such as private drives or parking lots, these claims can proceed much like any other premises liability claim would – which is to say that victims should retain a lawyer in order to ensure that they receive the full and fair value of their claim.
+In regard to accidents caused by road defects on private property such as private drives or parking lots, these claims can proceed much like any other premises liability claim would – which is to say that victims should retain a attorney in order to ensure that they receive the full and fair value of their claim.

 Call an Ocala Car Accident Attorney Today to Discuss Your Case

-If you have been involved in car accident in which you believe a problem with the roadway played a role, you should call the Ocala car accident lawyers of Meldon Law today.
+If you have been involved in car accident in which you believe a problem with the roadway played a role, you should call the Ocala car accident attorneys of Meldon Law today.
 To schedule a free consultation with an attorney, call our office at 800-373-8000 or contact us online.